stuart-lab/cellranger-workflow/atac_snakefiles/README.md

 # Pipeline to process ATAC-Seq data

+## Important: the rule "rename_fastq_files" in "get_atac.snakefile" needs to be amended depending on reads given in SRA run selector.
+E.g. some SRR's may have index reads, some may not.

 ### Setup

 In the config.yaml file, with reference to location of scripts, change cd to **absolute** path, and ref_genome to **relative** path.